Murphyyork/Lambda-Project/README.md

         return Variable(self.symbol)
 ```
-As visualized above, the function first makes sure that the input is correct; it requires a dictionary with both keys and values as strings.
-A for loop is used for this, which give this a time complexity of O(n) = n, n being the number of key-value pairs in the dictionary.
+As visualized above, the function first makes sure that the input is a dictionary.
 In the substitution itself, for each character in the variable, the dictionary is searched.
 If the character is a key in the dictionary, the replace function is called, which itself has a time complexity of O(m) = m, with m being the number of characters in the string, as it loops through the string.
-This whole substitution method has a total time complexity O(n,m) = n + n * (m ** 2) , n being the number of key-value pairs in the dictionary and m the number of characters in the variable.
+This whole substitution method has a total time complexity O(n,m) = n * (m ** 2) , n being the number of key-value pairs in the dictionary and m the number of characters in the variable.
 Usually, a variable ony has one character, but as discussed in the manual below, certain expressions will be recognized as one variable by the program.
 For example, in the abstraction λx.xyz, xyz is stored as one Variable("xyz").

 ### Function Abstractions
 In the Abstraction class, function abstractions, a core concept in λ-calculus, are represented.
 This class models functions as abstractions over variables, comprising a variable and a body, which is itself a λ-term.
 Implementing this class was challenging but vital, as it embodies the way functions are defined and manipulated in λ-calculus.
 The __init__, __repr__, and __str__ methods within this class collectively facilitate the creation and representation of these abstractions, allowing for the essential operations of λ-calculus to be executed.
 In the __init__ method, two attributes of the abstraction (self) are defined: the variable (self.variable) and the body (self.body).